Opinion | A new key to covid success: Not states but societies

 Gelfand points out that this distinction between rule-observant societies vs. rule-breaking ones was first observed by Herodotus and has been noted by many anthropologists and scholars over the centuries.
 But she has tried to study the phenomenon systematically and determine the consequences of these cultural traits.
 In March 2020, as the pandemic was growing, she presciently warned that loose cultures were likely to have a hard time unless they managed to “tighten up.”

 The numbers speak for themselves.
 When looking at cumulative deaths per million among large countries, loose cultures such as Britain, the United States, Brazil and Mexico have been some of the worst performers.
-Tight cultures like those in East Asia — China, Japan, Taiwan, Singapore, Vietnam — have all maintained very low rates of covid cases, hospitalizations and deaths.
+Tight cultures such as those in East Asia — China, Japan, Taiwan, Singapore, Vietnam — have all maintained very low rates of covid cases, hospitalizations and deaths.

 Gelfand wisely does not claim that these cultural differences are rooted in some innate differences between East and West but rather are a rational product of historical realities.
 Societies that have faced chronic threats — war, invasion, famine, plagues — tend to develop tight cultures in which following rules becomes a mode of survival.
 Think of Taiwan, constantly under the threat of Chinese military intervention, vs. the United States, sheltered by two vast oceans and two benign neighbors.
 Places that have been secure and prosperous for a long time tend to become more lax about observing norms.

 This distinction between state and society sheds much light on Europe.
-In many European countries, like Germany and France, the state functions well.
+In many European countries, such as Germany and France, the state functions well.
 As a result, they were able to crush the curve after the first wave.
 But eventually people got “weary” of following the rules (in Emmanuel Macron’s phrase).
 In France, social distancing broke down during the country’s August vacation period.
 In Germany, people decided to gather for festivities a few months later.
 The result — covid spikes.

 The vaccine rollout highlights another dimension of this phenomenon.
 Some of the loosest countries, which fared poorly in managing the pandemic through measures such as social distancing — the United States, Britain, Israel, Chile — were the most innovative and dynamic at developing, procuring and distributing the vaccine.
 The very traits that made it hard to follow social distancing rules were ones that helped generate the solution to the problem — and now they are benefitting from that creativity, risk-taking and rule-breaking.